It all started back in September 1996, when I was just a mere 8th grader….

 So, it was finally decided that all these support efforts had to come to a head.
 Without a lot of thought put into the actual still-unfinished status of the novel and the actual timing, a comprehensive and frankly impressive presentation packet was assembled and sent to Square-Enix’s headquarters in Japan.
 This took place in January 2009, and within about one month I had received their response.
 They did in fact claim to be impressed by what they saw but ultimately my proposal was rejected due to the copyright issues and an inability to allocate the resources necessary to put a plan into action.
 There wasn’t much more to it than that.

 Some editing and writing did continue in 2009 and even a little in 2010, but ultimately I found my heart just wasn’t quite in it.
 Even website updates dwindled to about once per year.
-So, needing some amount of closure, I took the opportunity to create a comprehensive outline of all planned novels at the time, all the way through to the ending of Chrono Trigger.
-This allowed me to adequately document all my plans and ideas for the rest of the novel, for the ultimate “just in case”…just in case I might pick it up again.
+So, needing some amount of closure, I took the opportunity to create a comprehensive outline all the way through to the ending of Chrono Trigger.
+This allowed me to adequately document my plans and ideas for the rest of the novel, for the ultimate “just in case”…just in case I might pick it up again.

 And, in that state, the novel and everything in the CTNP sat dormant, all but left for dead.
 It seemed that would be my status indefinitely, until something changed much later, in the fall of 2015….